4 Common ATS Pitfalls & 4 Ways to Overcome Them

 The more integrated all workflows are, the more efficiently candidates can be moved through the hiring process.
 And though it may seem like a significant investment to build these integrations up front, the truth is it ends up costing more in the end due to lost efficiency, reduced scalability, and stilted productivity, especially in high-volume hiring situations.

-- Leverage ATS capabilities to the fullest extent.
-Today’s ATSs come packed with time-saving functions that could elevate your hiring process even further—if you use them.
+Today’s applicant tracking systems come packed with time-saving functions that could elevate your hiring process even further—if you use them.
 By setting up your ATS correctly on the front end, you’re in a better position to benefit from all its capabilities on the back end.
 This ranges from pre-screening questions to automatic statusing, scheduling, and communication tools that streamline that application process and support seamless handoffs to candidates.

 But don’t overlook training when it comes to your ATS investment.
 Training on processes and the consistent naming of steps and statuses.
 Training on documentation and reporting.
 Training on how to determine if a new system request could impact what’s already in place, and whether that means the request is beneficial or detrimental to your end goals.